Naban

 Naban (နပန်း, /my/) is a traditional form of grappling from Myanmar.
 Naban is integrated into other fighting styles instead of existing as a separate martial art.
 Originally based on Indian wrestling, it is practiced primarily in rural areas.
-Naban is especially popular among the Kachin and Chin tribes that have Himalayan origins.
+Naban is especially popular among the Kachin and Chin people who have Himalayan origins.
 Techniques include joint locks, strikes to pressure points, palm strikes, foot strikes and chokeholds.
-Any part of the opponent's body is a legal target.
+All parts of the opponent's body are legal targets.